Founded in 1978

 - Complete the Hinds Connection Application.

-- Attend one of our “Get Acquainted Sessions” where you’ll have the opportunity meet the Sponsors and some current Connection members.
-You’ll learn more about Connection, the responsibilities and requirements, and view photos and video highlights of all we did last year!
+- Attend a Connection Meet and Greet where you’ll have the opportunity to meet the Sponsors and some current Connection members.
+You’ll learn more about Connection, the responsibilities and requirements, and view photos of all we did last year!

-All of our Get Acquainted Sessions will be located in the Meeting Room of Fountain Hall on the Raymond campus.
+All of the Connection Meet and Greets will be located in the Centennial Room of Fountain Hall on the Raymond Campus.

 Each year, one Connection member receives the Kay Cliffe Memorial Award: